 Why You Need A Business Plan

-As noted in a previous section the foundation required for the co-op is the members’ common understanding and vision for the co-op, how it will meet their common and individual goals and the co-op’s business viability.
+The foundation required for the co-op is the members’ common understanding and vision for the co-op, how it will meet their common and individual goals and the co-op’s business viability.
 As with the feasibility study, the business plan is a great learning tool for the members to understand the key factors, on both the co-op and the business side, that will determine the co-op’s long-term success.

 The business plan is the articulation of the common understanding of the members.
 It gives a complete picture of the co-op, its goals and organizational structure.
 The business plan is used both for internal and external purposes as it guides members, directors and management decisions and also shows interested outsiders – bankers, credit unions, community groups, individuals, government and other development agencies – who you are, what you hope to accomplish, and how.
 Bankers and credit union managers particularly need to see the business plan to determine if they will provide financing to the co-op because it helps them to assess the co-op’s ability to pay back its loans.

 This handbook doesn’t give you detailed instructions for developing your business plan.
 There are many books and software programs readily available that can be of assistance.
-(See appendices) The following outline does provide you with a brief description of the key elements of a plan.
+The following outline does provide you with a brief description of the key elements of a plan.
 In addition much of the research and analysis done during the feasibility analysis is used in writing the business plan.

 Putting together your plan